wazuh/wazuh-documentation/source/getting-started/index.rst

 Wazuh is a free and open source platform used for threat prevention, detection, and response.
 It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.
 Wazuh is widely used by thousands of organizations around the world, from small businesses to large enterprises.

-Wazuh solution consists of an :ref:`endpoint security agent <wazuh_agent>`, deployed to the monitored systems, and a :ref:`management server <wazuh_server>`, which collects and analyzes data gathered by the agents.
+Wazuh solution consists of an :ref:`endpoint security agent <wazuh_agent>` deployed to the monitored systems and a :ref:`management server <wazuh_server>`, which collects and analyzes data gathered by the agents.
 Moreover, Wazuh provides a search engine and data visualization tool that allows users to navigate through their security alerts.

 You can also use our software as a service (SaaS), `Wazuh Cloud <https://wazuh.com/cloud/>`_ solution, where no dedicated hardware is required, and everything is ready to use.